thenbrent/multisite-user-management/readme.txt

 Submit an Issue on the plugin's [Github page](http://github.com/thenbrent/multisite-user-management/issues).

 == Screenshots ==

 1. **Super Admin Options** - Super admins can choose the default role for each site.

 == Changelog ==

+= 0.5 =
+* Roles now assigned on login.
+Plugin can now live in the wp-content/plugins directory.

 = 0.4 =
 * Fixed bug: original site did not restore when old role was the same as new role.